tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 Though Unicode is permitted in comments, the file MUST NOT contain a Unicode byte order mark (U+FEFF).

-Lines are terminated using the line ending convention of the platform on which the file is generated.
+Lines are terminated using the line-ending convention of the platform on which the file is generated.
 Tools that process these files MUST accept CRLF (U+13 followed by U+10), CR (U+13), or LF (U+10) as a line terminator.
 Lines are ignored if they are empty or if the first character is an octothorpe character